Click the stars to submit your rating.

-The Discover it® Cashback Match™ offers an introductory purchase APR of 0% for 14 months and an impressive 5% cash back in rotating categories each quarter like gas stations, Amazon.com, restaurants, wholesale clubs and more, up to the quarterly maximum each time you activate.
+The Discover it® Cashback Match™ offers an introductory purchase APR of 0% for 14 months and an impressive 5% cash back at Amazon.com and Target now through December 2017, on up to $1,500 in purchases when you activate.
 Plus, 1% cash back on all other purchases.
 In 2017, home improvement stores and wholesale clubs were among the quarterly categories.
 This card also offers a one of a kind sign-up bonus.
 At the end of your first year, get a dollar-for-dollar match of all the cash you've earned back.
 You could turn $150 into $300 with Cashback Match™.
 No annual fee.

 The Blue Cash Everyday® Card from American Express is one of the best all-around cash-back cards for everyday use that also offers you a long introductory APR of 0% for 15 months.
 Earn 3% cash back at U.S. supermarkets (on up to $6,000 per year in purchases, then 1%).
 2% cash back at U.S. gas stations and at select U.S. department stores.
 1% cash back on other purchases.
 You will earn a $150 statement credit after you spend $1,000 in purchases on your new Card within the first 3 months.
 The sign-up bonus alone could take a big dent out of any big purchase you have planned at Lowe's.
 You get all of this with no annual fee.